Published on: 2025-05-08

 Without confirmation, the Hanging Man might be a one-day anomaly in an otherwise strong uptrend.
 Consequently, disciplined traders wait for a clear bearish signal before taking action.

-For swing and position traders, the daily chart is often the most practical and reliable timeframe for identifying Hanging Man setups.
-Day traders may look for the pattern on 15-minute to 1-hour charts, but should be especially cautious with confirmation.
+For swing and position traders, the daily chart is often the most practical timeframe for spotting Hanging Man setups.
+Day traders can still use the pattern on 15-minute to 1-hour charts, but confirmation matters more and risk controls need to be tighter.

 Strategy 1: Exit Long Positions